Covert Comic Home Page

 The kingdom of terror is within you.

-Covertly materialized at 0401 hrs this morning in my cubicle, deep inside a dark and deserted CIA outbuilding, listening to trance-techno music on my headphones and surfing the classified Net.
+Covertly materialized at 0401 hrs this morning in my cubicle, deep inside a dark and sparsely populated CIA outbuilding, listening to techno-trance music on my headphones and surfing the Net.

 … At virtually the same moment, noticed breaking news on my computer screen about a more horrific terrorist attack than usual in the Homeland.

-Calmly removed the trance-techno file and queued up Life Is Life by Laibach (or by Opus, depending on your worldview).
-Unplugged the headphone attachment from my computer, turned the speaker volume up full blast, and let 'er rip.
+Calmly removed the techno-trance file and queued up Life Is Life by Laibach.
+Unplugged the headphone attachment from my computer, turned the speaker volume up full blast and let 'er rip.

 Around the third verse, turned the volume down a little and checked the Web again.
 Noted that the story about the terrorist attack had been replaced by a report on same-marriage sex.

-Dutifully logged successful execution of another covert operation in … My War on Terror!™
+Dutifully logged successful execution of another covert operation in … my war on terror!